-Weapons are an important part of the technology of violence, but weapons can only exist if there are other technological support systems.
+Weapons are an important part of the technology of violence, but they can only exist if there are other technological support systems.
 Here are some of the components.

-- Industrial systems are used to produce most weapons today.
+- Industrial systems are used to produce most weapons today (Krause, 1992).
 For example, artillery shells are produced in factories.
-This in turn requires designing and building the factory itself, training the workers, inspecting the products (quality control), and adapting to new specifications. - Transport systems are needed to get weapons to battlefields, to move troops, and to serve the requirements of industrial systems. - Communication systems are needed to plan and coordinate military operations, to gain information about enemy activities, and to coordinate industrial production. - Various support systems are needed to sustain military operations.
+This in turn requires designing and building the factory itself, training the workers, inspecting the products (quality control), and adapting to new specifications. - Transport systems are needed to get weapons to battlefields, to move troops, and to serve the requirements of industrial systems. - Communication systems are needed to plan and coordinate military operations, to gain information about enemy activities, and to coordinate industrial production.
+Information and communication technologies (ICTs) also serve as means for waging conflicts, for example via messages to build loyalty or undermine the commitment of opponents.
+A wide range of media have played a crucial part of warfare, including leaflets, newspapers, radio, films, television, and social media.
+These media are not violent in themselves but serve as vehicles for the struggle over information and commitment.
+In cyberwarfare, specially crafted bits of code viruses, worms and Trojan horses are used to attack enemy ICTs and potentially damage equipment supported by them - Various support systems are needed to sustain military operations.
 These include agriculture to produce food, energy to power transport and industry, and others including water, sewage, and medical services.
-In so-called "total war," such as World War II, nearly every sector of society is mobilized to support the war effort, including clothing workers, teachers, and artists.
+In the so-called "total war", such as World War II, nearly every sector of society is mobilized to support the war effort, including clothing workers, teachers, and artists.
 Technology plays a role in every sector in society and thus is implicated in the social mobilization for total war. - "Weapons systems" are the full complexes of technologies that support a particular weapon.
 For example, a jet aircraft on its own is almost useless.
 It requires, among other things, fuel supply systems; regular and often intensive maintenance; spare parts; landing fields; weapons (such as missiles); training facilities for pilots; and research and development (R&D) efforts to design, build, and test the aircraft.

 All weapons need to be understood in the context of associated technological and social systems.
 Even an apparently simple item such as a bullet exists only because of a complex of technological systems.
-So rather than referring to an artifact or a technology, sometimes it is useful to refer to a "technological ensemble," which is the full collection of technical and social systems built around a single focus.
+So rather than referring to an artifact or a technology, sometimes it is useful to refer to a "technological ensemble", which is the full collection of technical and social systems built around a single focus.
 Rather than think of a submarine as an isolated piece of technology, it is helpful to think of it as a technological ensemble involving systems for design, manufacture, maintenance, communication, supply, training, and other functions.

-C. Characteristics of Technology Used for Violence
+Characteristics of Technology Used for Violence